-The estimation procedure that was developed for the Level 1 MRA project incorporated several significant modifications to the USGS three part methodology.
-In the USGS methodology a single set of estimation values is sent to the simulator.
+The estimation procedure that was developed for the Level 1 MRA project incorporated several significant modifications to the USGS three part methodology. the USGS In methodology a single set of estimation values is sent to the simulator.
 If a group of estimators were involved, this single estimation would have been obtained by consensus.
 A great deal of work in the field of psychometrics has shown that a true consensus may be unachievable, and certainly would not be achievable within the time constraints most resource assessment projects are faced with.
-The interaction of people's personalities and agendas would override the information being solicited in a group setting (Acquired Intelligence Inc., 1993).
+The interaction of people's agendas personalities and would override the information being solicited in a group setting (Acquired Intelligence Inc., 1993).
 In order to reduce stress and undo influence, each estimator was allowed to make estimates in confidence.
-The weighted scores provided by the estimators were then used to produce a weighted average of the estimates and obtain a single group estimate for input to the simulator.
+The weighting scores provided by the estimators was then used to produce a weighted average of the estimates and obtain a single group estimate for input to the simulator.